 Become a Partner

-Scotland + Venice works in partnership with universities, colleges and organisations throughout Scotland to support their students, graduates and early year professionals to participate in the Professional Development Programme and live and work for one month at the Venice Biennale.
+Scotland + Venice works in partnership with universities, colleges and organisations throughout Scotland to fund and support students, graduates and early year professionals to participate in the Professional Development Programme (PDP) and live and work for a minimum of one month at the Venice Biennale.
+Participants engage with the curatorial team, receive training around the work and venue and supervise the exhibitions whilst accessing the wealth of international exhibitions.
+They are also given time to dedicate to academic or practice-based research.
+In the past, participation has led to jobs, placements and delivered many exciting collaborations and research outcomes.

 The benefits for partners include: